Learn Italian in Florence, meet international friends, and take in the incredible sites of this UNESCO world heritage city.

 If the student’s mental health issue has been managed (post-medication) for over 2 years, we will ask for a note from his/her relevant practitioner (psychologist, therapist, psychiatrist, etc) as part of the application process.

 Students can choose between a 2-4 week length program.

-These are the days on which you will arrive in Italy and classes will begin the next day.
+Start dates are the days which you will arrive in Italy and classes will begin the next day.

 There are 3 different levels — Elementary, Intermediate, or Advanced.
 The levels are subdivided up into two sub-levels depending on your linguistic skills.
 You are required to take an online language placement test before arrival to evaluate your skills and place you in the proper level.
 Adjustments are able to be made in case your level changes drastically before you arrive.

 The school is located on a quiet street just steps away from the famous Florence Cathedral (Il Duomo).
 It is nearby to shops, a hospital and many cultural activities.
 The school includes a computer lab with easy access to the internet and wifi.